Zarina (artist): Selected exhibitions

 Zarina was one of four artists/artist-groups to represent India in its first entry at the Venice Biennale in 2011.

 The Hammer Museum in Los Angeles organized the first retrospective of her work in 2012.
 Entitled Zarina: Paper Like Skin, the exhibition traveled to the Solomon R. Guggenheim Museum and the Art Institute of Chicago.

+In 2016, the Metropolitan Museum of Art presented Workshop and Legacy: Stanley William Hayter, Krishna Reddy, Zarina Hashmi that examined their professional collaboration.

-During the 2017–18 academic year Zarina was the Artist-in-Residence at the Asian/Pacific/American Institute at NYU.
+During the 2017–18 academic year, Zarina was the Artist-in-Residence at the Asian/Pacific/American Institute at NYU.
 The residency culminated in a solo exhibition, Zarina: Dark Roads (6 October 2017 – 2 February 2018) and a publication, Directions to My House.

-Examples of her work are in the permanent collections of the Museum of Modern Art, the Whitney Museum of American Art, the National Gallery of Art, and the Bibliothèque Nationale de France.
+Examples of her work are in the permanent collections of the Museum of Modern Art, the Whitney Museum of American Art, the Menil Collection, the National Gallery of Art, and the Bibliothèque nationale de France.